Car-Thing-Hax-Community/unnamed-superbird-connector/README.md

 but in the event that a reboot doesn't fix it, you can try factory resetting Superbird by holding the preset 2 and back buttons while plugging it in until the
 Spotify logo appears.

-Another thing, there's currently no local caching so sometimes there may be visual artifacts such as songs not skipping immediately.
+Another thing, there's currently no local caching so sometimes there may be visual artifacts such as songs not skipping immediately or play/pause taking a few seconds to update.

 There's a very small chance this will exceed rate limits.
 If you start seeing 429 errors in the terminal, stop Connector for a little bit to allow the API to cool down.